Keith Bostic (American football): Personal

 During the offseasons, Bostic was a regular on the Oilers' summer basketball team that traveled around the state raising money for charities by playing various local All-star teams.
 After the team's twelfth season, Bostic had a reputation as the best player ever to play for the team.
 During one NFL training camp Bostic played with tape over his mouth to try to win a $20 bet with Steve Brown over who could keep from talking the longest.

 His son, Tony Bostic, played running back for the New Mexico State Aggies as a non-recruited walk-on.
-His nephew, Nigel Bostic was a promising college football player who won a scholarship to Oklahoma State but was later arrested for gun trafficking.
+His younger son, William, followed his father's footsteps and played linebacker for his alma mater, the University of Michigan.